 The game supports iOS and Android, with the largest platform screen ratio being 4:3 (tablet).
 It's important to ensure that the design fits within this 4:3 ratio, and we can use anchor points to make elements expand appropriately across different platforms.

 Consider using a limited number of font styles.
-For headers, utilize the Avatar style font, while for body text, opt for a more standard font to ensure readability.
+For headers, utilize the Avatar style font: Spirit Wilds, while for body text: Robotos, opt for a more standard font to ensure readability.

 Design universal icons for use in the game, keeping them as simple as possible since they'll be placed within the app.
 Conduct in-house user testing to determine their optimal appearance.
 Additionally, consider adding tooltips to the icons to assist users